The True Cost of Workload-Related Outages

 Number of Employees x Hourly Wage x Downtime in Hours = FIXED COSTS

-To provide another example, if you have 25 employees that are paid $20 an hour, two hours of downtime will result in an additional loss of $2,500.
+To provide another example, if you have 50 employees who are paid $25 an hour, two hours of downtime will result in an additional loss of $2,500.
 The total cost of these 2 hours of downtime is $7,500 so far, and remember that a 2-hour recovery period is a best-case scenario for a company with a good recovery plan in place.

 And don’t forget the costs racked up during the recovery period.
 You'll feel the affects of the crash long after all systems are back online.
 When the system eventually does go back online, all of the information that was manually tracked in the meantime must be inputted into the system, costing extra time and money.

 Lost revenue and operational costs add up, and it could be devastating for your business.

 Downtime also creates significant intangible costs.
 A company can easily suffer from a damaged reputation — sometimes irreparably — due to slow response times or downed servers, particularly when it comes to new customers.
 For example, a retailer that’s unable to respond immediately to its online customers will irritate shoppers and make no sales.
 If a new customer happens to come to your website or your store when systems are down, they aren't likely to come back.
 Online consumers are increasingly impatient and have plenty of options in the online marketplace.
 At the first sign of a hiccup or loss of service, they'll bounce over to your competitors.

 Can your business afford to have an IT outage?

 Most businesses can't.
 And even if you could, why would you want to waste time, resources, and effort, risking your reputation when you can avoid outages by allocating the right IT resources at the right time.
 A capacity planning practice gives your business the assurance that IT resources will be available when they're needed.
 You can minimize risk and downtime and keep your business running smoothly.